Is Blogging Still the Answer?

 When I suggested he start a blog, to further enhance his web presence and get his book noticed by more than himself, he shrugged.
 "I don't think so," he said, in that soft voice that made everyone around him sit up and take notice.
 "Blogging isn't for real business professionals.
 None of the people I want to reach read blogs."

 We talked further about blogging.
-About how it could grow his readership.
-He proposed to me that he wanted his books to be read by small business owners, CEOs of businesses under $24million.
-Or thereabouts.
+I told him it could grow his readership.
+He proposed to me that he wanted his books to be read by small business owners, CEOs of businesses under $ 24 million.
 He knew his message of how to be a great CEO would resonate and help those people.
 But he didn't see how a blog could get him there.
 He insisted the people he wanted to reach didn't read blogs.
 When, of course, they did.
 Many big brands were starting to blog by then.
 (Debbie Weil lists quite a few big brands that blog, and some of those blogs started WAAAaaayyyy Back When.)

 I did finally convince him to start a blog, but he never kept it up.
 He never engaged in the conversation.
 He was off writing a new book, while his previous books sold only to people who knew him.